rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 close an app that is already in the `RUNNING` state and the remainder of this section does not apply.

+**TODO**: list out all possible transition "interuptions" and make sure they are described in this doc.

 If an app is in the `initializing` state, then it is not

 If an app is already performing a `deactivate()` transition, the platform